intel/QAT_Engine/docs/qat_common.md

 with default Kernel and other dependent packages from the system default.
-The RPM is generated using QAT2.0 OOT driver with QAT_SW Co-existence which means it will accelerate via QAT_HW for asymmetic PKE and QAT_SW for AES-GCM and supported only on [Intel® Xeon® Scalable Processor family with Intel® QAT Gen4/Gen4m][1] with default build configuration in QAT Engine against OpenSSL 3.0 engine and can be built using the `make rpm_oot` target.
+The RPM is generated using QAT2.0 OOT driver with QAT_SW Co-existence which means it will accelerate via QAT_HW for asymmetic PKE and QAT_SW for AES-GCM and supported only on [Intel® Xeon® Scalable Processor family with Intel® QAT Gen4/Gen4m][1] with the default build configuration QAT Provider (`qatprovider.so`) against OpenSSL 3.x and installs it under `ossl-modules/`.
-Dependent library versions used for building binary package are mentioned in Software requirements section.
+It can be built using the `make rpm_oot` target.
+Dependent library versions used for building the binary package are mentioned in Software requirements section.

 Example commands below to install and uninstall RPM Package